-How U.S. Grid Operators Plan to Tackle Energy Storage at Gigawatt Scale
+How US Grid Operators Plan To Tackle Energy Storage at Gigawatt Scale

 ISOs are taking steps to resolve these disconnects.
 CAISO allows solar projects adding batteries to submit a “material modification” rather than resubmitting projects to its queue.
 Its Hybrid Resources Initiative is developing state-of-charge parameters that offer more flexibility, as well as an option for projects to manage the combined dispatch of renewables and storage, both expected to be finalized later this year, Cook said.

-MISO is developing a similar “Surplus Interconnection Service” to ease adding batteries to wind and solar projects, Chatterjee said.
+The Midcontinent Independent System Operator is developing a similar “Surplus Interconnection Service” to ease adding batteries to wind and solar projects, Chatterjee said.
 And New York state grid operator NYISO has developed rules for energy storage to participate in both wholesale energy markets and to provide services to utilities as part of its August implementation of Order 841, Michael DeSocio, director of market design, said.

 “Market power mitigation” rules, designed to prevent power plant owners from using their relatively high concentration of resources in an ISO to act in ways that shift prices in uncompetitive ways, can also be improperly applied to batteries that make up a fraction of today’s markets, developers argue.